gmuinos/gabriel-recipes.github.io/README.md

 The recipes are formated and ready at [gmuinos.github.io](https://gmuinos.github.io/).

 # License
-Recipes: Creative Commons Attribution 4.0 International (CC BY 4.0)
+Creative Commons Attribution 4.0 International (CC BY 4.0)